-Furthermore, water governance research in general and flood risk governance research in particular can be said to be fragmented in its aims and scopes (Araral and Wang 2013, Wiering and Arts 2006).
-Some researchers have addressed the question what kind of institutional change is taking place (e.g. Wiering and Arts 2006; Hartmann and Driessen, 2014), but few of them provide encompassing analyses combining multiple dimensions of FRGAs.
-Also studies focused on explaining (e.g. Brouwer and Biermann 2011) or evaluating water governance (e.g. Van Buuren et al. 2013) exist, as well as legal analyses (e.g. Van Rijswick & Havekes 2012).
-But to the best of our knowledge, comparative multidisciplinary studies that combine the steps of analysing, explaining and evaluating Flood Risk Governance Arrangements and their mutual relations are lacking.
+Furthermore, water governance research in general and flood risk governance research in particular can be said to be fragmented in its aims and scopes (Araral and Wang 2013; Wiering and Arts 2006).
+Some researchers have addressed the question what kind of institutional change is taking place (e.g. Wiering and Arts 2006; Hartmann and Driessen 2014), but few of them provide encompassing analyses combining multiple dimensions of FRGAs.
+Also studies focused on explaining (e.g. Brouwer and Biermann 2011) or evaluating water governance (e.g. Van Buuren et al. 2013) exist, as well as legal analyses (e.g. Van Rijswick and Havekes 2012).
+But to the best of our knowledge, comparative multidisciplinary studies that combine the steps of analysing, explaining and evaluating Flood Risk Governance Arrangements are lacking.

-Insight in FRGAs - the actors, discourses, rules and resources through which Flood Risk Management Strategies are developed and put into practice - is needed to be able to understand and guide the implementation of a diverse range of FRMSs (Meijerink and Dicke 2008, Wiering and Arts 2006).
-It can be argued that the implementation of a diversified, resilient, set of FRMSs in a certain area asks for meta-governance as it is only possible if the combination of these strategies are considered legitimate, effective and efficient given the opportunities and constraints of their physical and social context.
+Insight in FRGAs-the actors, discourses, rules and resources through which Flood Risk Management Strategies are developed and put into practice-is needed to be able to understand and guide the implementation of a diverse range of FRMSs (Meijerink and Dicke 2008; Wiering and Arts 2006).
+It can be argued that the implementation of a diversified, resilient, set of FRMSs in a certain area is only possible if these strategies and their coordination are considered legitimate, effective and efficient given the opportunities and constraints of their physical and social context.
 Whether implementation is indeed done in accordance with these criteria is an empirical question that will be answered differently in different contexts.

 This paper aims to make a step towards the formulation of concrete recommendations for achieving legitimate, efficient and effective FRGAs, including guidelines regarding their applicability in different contexts ("design principles" in Ostrom's (1990) terms).
 It does so by presenting a research approach consisting of the four steps of i) identifying FRMSs (section 2), ii) analysing (section 3), iii) explaining (section 4) and iv) evaluating FRGAs (section 5).
-The approach will be illustrated with a case study, the application of the Dutch policy concept of multi-layered safety in the city of Dordrecht (section 6 and 7).
+The usefulness of the approach will be illustrated with a case study, the application of the Dutch policy concept of multi-layered safety in the city of Dordrecht.
+The case study as well as the methods used for researching it is introduced in section 6.
+Section 7 presents and discusses the results of the case study analysis.
 Section 8 concludes the paper.